 Our Experience with the Intex Kids Travel Bed

 Once our son switched from a crib to a twin bed with protective rails, we needed a solution for nights away from home.
+We had loved the Guava Lotus travel crib when he was younger, but what about a travel bed for toddlers?
 After hearing about the Intex travel bed from a family member and doing a little research, we decided to try out this highly rated kids bed.

 The Intex Kids Travel Bed has been a great piece of travel gear for our family.
 It has been so useful for our family that our children’s grandparents also bought one for any tykes that stay over at their house.